ACM40960/project-LixuanLiu/README.md

 ## _Basic Overview_
 The overall idea of this project is to build up a Convolutional Neural Network which can automatically tell to which breed of cat belong based on their coat, shape of face and some other elements once the cats' pictures are provided.
+The breeds choosen in this project are the Britain Blue and RogDoll, I didn't use the Britain Silver, the breed that I have mentioned in literature review, becasue the coat color of the Britain Silver and RogDoll are too close to each other.

 [(Back to top)](#table-of-content)